 Coupler.io provides a number of BigQuery integrations.
 For example, you can export your data from Trello, Jira, and other apps to BigQuery without the need to use Google Sheets as a mediator.

 If you want to have a straight Google Analytics to BigQuery connector, let us know about it by filling out this form.
 Our team keeps working on new sources, as well as destinations, to make the product better.
+If you are interested in visualizing your data, see our Google Analytics 4 to Looker Studio guide.
 Good luck with your data!